 The Palace of Woodstock was held by Matilda's supporters during the conflict with Stephen.
 Henry (II) spent much of his time there.

-The Anglo Saxon Chronicles reported that an eclipse of the sun occurred on this day.
+The Anglo Saxon Chronicles reported that an eclipse of the sun occurred.

 Stephen besieges Lincoln